BearXP/SemanticUI_tb/LearningjQuery.md

     $('h1') // Selects the h1 element
     $('#intro') // Selects the element with id="intro"
     $('#gallery li') // Selects every list item within the id="gallery"
+    $('#gallery .galleryItem') // Selects all elements with class galleryItems, inside the element with the id gallery
     $('.galleryItem') // Also selects every list item within the gallery

     //selects the first list item within the gallery